 Grandiose narcissists are often extroverted, attention-seeking, and power-hungry.
 They have a strong sense of entitlement and believe that they are superior to others.
 This is called overt narcissism.
 Anger here is expressed openly.
 Arrogance, superficial charm, and excessive optimistic are common.

 Vulnerable narcissists often develop an inflated sense of self as a way of “overcompensating for low self-esteem and a deep-seated sense of shame.”
-They tend to be emotionally sensitive, cold, distant, withdrawn, and are easily threatened by rejection and criticism.
+They tend to be emotionally sensitive, cold, distant, withdrawn, and easily threatened by rejection and criticism.
 Their anger is hidden and internalized.
 This is called covert narcissism.

 Common for both types are self-centeredness, extreme need for admiration, and low agreeableness.